The Amazing Race Asia: Unusual eliminations

-Double-length Legs
+Double-length Legs and No-Rest Leg

 Like in the show's American counterpart, The Amazing Race Asia has featured double-length legs or "superlegs".
 These occur when teams reach a Virtual Pit Stop.
 They are told that "the leg is not over" and are given their next clue to continue racing.
 Teams have not received prizes for coming in first at a Virtual Pit Stop, nor penalties for coming in last.

 In season 1, teams were instructed to "Find Allan Wu", avoiding the term Pit Stop.
-In seasons 2 and 4, these checkpoints were alluded to being normal Pit Stops.
+In season 2, the checkpoint was alluded to being normal Pit Stops.
 On-screen graphics displaying "Proceed to Pit Stop" were used on the show so that viewers wouldn't guess that a superleg was coming up.
+Season 4 introduced a No-Rest Leg, also known as the "continue racing" leg, in which teams are checked in at a Pit Stop as normal, after which they are told that the next leg is to begin immediately and are handed their next clue.
+Typically all teams can continue racing onto the next leg at a no-rest Pit Stop.

 Rules and penalties

 Most of the rules and penalties are adopted directly from the American edition; but in some of cases, the Asian version has been seen to have a unique set of additional rules.